ncnynl/MIT_BWSI_Project/README.md

 ## Our combination of skills makes for the PERFECT COGNITIVE ASSISTANT
 - we have SIX (6) CREATIVE SKILLS, that will ensure that you are always on top of your game.
 - Want to meet a friend?
 Use Meetup.
 - Want to be a master of facial symmetry?
-Use BWSIFace's symmetry tool.
+Use BWSIFace's symmetry tool. (presentation file is also uploaded)
 - Want the advanatage of a card classifier while playing poker?
 Use Card Recognition.
 - Want to NOT DO YOUR MATH homework???
 Use Math.
 - Want to store strong passwords that are easily retrievable?
 Use FaceLock.